London Bridge (TV series)

-London Bridge is a British soap opera made by Carlton for ITV and shown in the London region, as well as a few other ITV regions, including Central and Granada Television.
+London Bridge is a British soap opera made by Carlton for ITV and shown in the London region, as well as a few other ITV regions, including Central Independent Television and Granada Television.
 London Bridge revolved around a restaurant, SE1, and the neighbouring block of flats.
 It ran from 15 February 1996 to 31 March 1999.

 It featured many actors who have gone on to star in bigger TV shows, including Bad Girls actresses Simone Lahbib and Mandana Jones and No Angels star Sunetra Sarker.

 Broadcast

 It started out as a late-night drama which ran for 26 episodes in 1996, before returning as a twice-weekly soap opera later that year.
 It was not as popular as other British soaps due to only being shown regionally, although did on many occasions beat rival soap Hollyoaks shown on Channel 4.
 The show was axed in 1999.
 As of February 2015, the show started a repeat run on local TV channel London Live.